Baigel/Macropad/README.md

 ## Primary Modifications from Original YamPad
  - Added 2 more switches for an array of 4x5 buttons (no more 2u keys)
  - Added spot for an IR sensor
- - Made the unused pins more accessible
+ - Made the unused pins more accessible (added them as expansion pins on the side; with room for a decoupling capacitor)
- - Redid the PCB design (basically designed the PCB from scratch, loosely following Mattia Dal Ben's design)
+ - Redid the PCB design (basically designed the PCB from scratch, used Mattia Dal Ben's design as a guide)
- - idk yet, still working on it
+ - Different mounting holes (in hindsight, the Pro Micro may cover the holes in the top right - Oops!)

 ## YamPad Features:
 - Cheap to build: the PCB can be manufactured for less than 1$ per piece.